yaml/yaml-spec/doc/glossary.md

   node when it is retrieved from the DOM.
   The function's return type is can be considered the "type" of the node.

+* Token

+  A token is a piece of information that is produced by a lexer or emitter.
+  A token has a name and a value.
+  The value is a sequence of zero or more contiguous characters from (or for) a character stream.

 * Type

   A type is a set of constraints on a node.
   Types are defined by schemas.

+## W

+* Writer / Write

+  A writer is the processor in a dump stack that encodes unicode characters and writes them to a file state.

 ## Y